Ann Kramer, CEO

 Mark White, Observer

-Kate is Head of Innovation at the Science and Technology Facilities Council (STFC).
-The STFC established The Electrospinning Company in 2010 and have invested in the Company.
-During her PhD, she worked in the Sales and Marketing division of Andor, a Belfast-based startup before joining STFC as a research scientist.
-In 2008, Kate joined the Innovation team at STFC where she is responsible for the exploitation of the Council’s IP portfolio.
-She currently represents STFC on the board of a number of spin-out companies.
-Kate has a BSc and PhD in Chemistry from The Queen’s University, Belfast.
+Liam is Head of Technology Transfer at The Science and Technology Facilities Council (STFC), part of UK Research and Innovation.
+STFC established The Electrospinning Company in 2010 and have invested and supported the Company since then.
+After completing his PhD, Liam co-founded and led a company to target an opportunity to exploit facial recognition technologies to help individuals protect their online image.
+In 2015, Liam joined the Innovation team at STFC where he is now responsible for the exploitation of the Council’s IP portfolio via licence and spin-out creation.
+He currently represents STFC on the board of a number of spin-out companies.
+Liam has a BEng and PhD from University College Dublin, Ireland.”

 Professor David Williams, OBE